Born: 1877, Tattingstone, Suffolk.

 1911 18, Suffolk Road, Ipswich.

-Charles was 33 years old, a Net Maker to a manufacture.
-He was married & Head of the Household.
+Charles was 33 years old, a Net Maker to a manufacturer.
+He was married and head of the household.

 Lucy, under 3 months.